AmrBenSalem/Verve-Case-Study/verve_case_study.md

 #### Aggregating the whole dataset to make sure we have a unique user per row :

-- When aggregating, categorical and ordinal features values can either be just copied (because they were the same for all rows for the same user) or picked based on the most frequent class (or they can be listed, for example all the `app_categories` that the user used, but this would create many classes within the feature, or many features).
+- When aggregating, categorical and ordinal features values can either be just copied (because they were the same for all rows for the same user) or picked based on the most frequent class (or they can be listed, for example all the `app_categories` that the user used, but this would create many classes within the feature, or many features in the case of one-hot encoding).
 - Continuous features may also be copied for the same previous reason, or averaged.

 #### Clustering feature :